ostis-ai/sc-machine/docs/docker.md

 +KB_PATH="/kb"
 ```

-If you want to auto-rebuild the knowledge base on sc-server restart, you can also configure this behavior in the `.env` file:
+If you want to auto-rebuild the knowledge base on sc-machine restart, you can also configure this behavior in the `.env` file:

 ```diff
 +REBUILD_KB=1